 The EB-5 visa provides hard-working and entrepreneurial individuals a pathway to U.S. citizenship while also benefiting U.S. Citizens and workers.
 The program provides foreign nationals a pathway to a green card and citizenship provided that they make a qualifying investment into a U.S. business and create at least 10 jobs.
 For Eb-5 projects not located in a targeted employment area (TEA), a minimum investment of $1 million is required.
 However for projects in a TEA, an investment of $500,000 is sufficient.
 Thus, an EB-5 project in a TEA is often a good fit for individuals in a country with strict capital controls such as China.
 However, like with any investment, the EB-5 investment visa requires the intending investing immigrant to perform due diligence and ensure that the investment is a sound one.
 It is true that financial returns on an EB-5 visa are typically modest, but the real benefit is the ability to secure a green card for yourself and qualifying family members.

 Recent Securities and Exchange enforcement actions against certain EB-5 projects and developers tells us two things.
 First, the SEC is watching the program and cracking down on individuals and organizations that make improper use of investor funds.
 Second, it tells potential investors that they should work with an attorney who handles these matters.
-A Miami EB-5 visa lawyer can assist with the due diligence and filing obligations while working to detect foreseeable and potential issues with the project.
+A Orlando EB-5 visa lawyer can assist with the due diligence and filing obligations while working to detect foreseeable and potential issues with the project.

 The SEC’s EB-5 Action in Florida